Vasireddydivya/OnlineSocialNetworkAnalysis/a4/README.md

 Classification:
 ---------------
-After collecting the 1000 tweets with 'Trump' as search word and annoted each tweet using Affin data set.
+After collecting the 1000 tweets with 'Trump' as search word and annotated each tweet using Affin data set.
 But the main problem here was the examples for positive class were very few in number compared to my negative class examples, even after 4 days of continuous streaming and checking.
 Due to bias in positive and negative examples, my classifier predicted most of positive examples as negative.
-We can overcome this problem by undersampling the highest class or over sampling the lowest class members.
+We can overcome this problem by under-sampling the highest class or over-sampling the lowest class members.
 I removed URL's, punctuations and [.,@$"!%-&+] characters, if I change tokenizer then I'm getting more accuracy.
 I need to pay attention with tokenizer function also.
 But, overall 80% is a good accuracy of prediction with only 1000 tweets, and we can see that sentiment for Trump is more negative than positive.
 If I increase the size of data